Ski boots are the key link between your body and your skis, so finding boots well-matched to the size and shape of your feet is a high priority.

 Ski Boot Sizing

-Mondo Sizing: Downhill ski boots use mondo sizing, which refers to the boot’s inner sole length in centimeters.
-Sizes are not always uniform by brand or even from one model to another, but here is a general guide to get you started:
+Mondopoint Sizing: Downhill ski boots often use an international sizing standard called mondopoint, which officially calculates the width and the longest length of your foot in millimeters.
+But many boot manufacturers commonly express mondopoint (or mondo) in centimeters so you may see 26.5 rather than 265 mm.
+Sizes are not always uniform by brand or even from one model to another, so be sure to consult the brand’s boot sizing chart.
+Here is a general guide to get you started:

 Video: How to Size Ski Boots